 We moved in to a full house of guests on September 19th, 2013; our arrival coincided with that of some guests who looked very perplexed at the large removal van parked outside!
 Our first breakfast was for nine with the added distraction of the removal men bringing our piano in through the kitchen!
 Nearly four years later, we can have a good chuckle about those first weeks at Cambridge House.

-During our first four years, we've upgraded everything from beds and furnishings to linen and toiletries and food.
-Our improvements have been recognised by being Welcome to Yorkshire White Rose Awards Guest Accommodation Finalists in 2015 and 2016; winners of The Yorkshire Post and Deliciously Yorkshire Taste Awards 2016 'Best Yorkshire Breakfast; Yorkshire Cycle friendly award; Visit England 5* and Breakfast awards; Welcome Walkers and Welcome Cyclists awards but we're not resting on our laurels!
+During our first five years, we've upgraded everything from beds and furnishings to linen and toiletries and food.
+Our improvements have been recognised by being Welcome to Yorkshire White Rose Awards Guest Accommodation Finalists in 2015, 2016 and 2017; winners of the Deliciously Yorkshire Taste Awards 2016 and 2017 'Best Yorkshire Breakfast; Yorkshire Cycle friendly award; Visit England 5* Gold and Breakfast awards; Welcome Walkers and Welcome Cyclists awards but we're not resting on our laurels!

 In our 'spare' time we like to walk our three dogs, Jack the Jack Russell, Dora the Labrador and Peggy our rescue Golden Doodle (Poodle x Golden Retriever).
 Jack is the 'grumpy old man' and very much a terrier; Dora is a typical Labrador being obsessed with food and her grand father was Best Labrador at Crufts.
 Peggy was abandoned at nine weeks old on Christmas Eve 2015; she hopes to become a dog agility or flyball champion when she grows up.